 Once implant bone attachment has been checked and confirmed, the new teeth can be made.
 They are made from tooth coloured porcelain producing a natural appearance, which is almost impossible to spot against natural teeth.
 A titanium post is connected to the implant and held in place with a small screw.
 The finished tooth is then glued onto the post with special type of dental cement.

 We allow six months for the bone to fuse around the implant and become solid in the jawbone.
-After six months the Dental Surgeon begins to build the new crowns, bridges or dentures on the implants.
+During this time, a temporary crown or denture is used to fill the gap.
+After six months, the Dental Surgeon begins to build the new crowns, bridges or dentures that will be placed on the implants.